mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### The Sun Also Rises by Ernest Hemingway

-My first forray into Hemingway -- if you don't count me scanning the Old Man and the Sea when I was 10 becaused I liked Marlins.
+My first forray into Hemingway -- if you don't count me scanning the Old Man and the Sea when I was 10 becaused I liked marlins.
 Not really sure what I think about this one.
 The Lost Generation is interesting, but not *that* interesting to me

 #### The Count of Monte Cristo by Alexandre Dumas
 Enjoyed this but realized afterwards I read the abridged version.
 Apparently that was a mistake, I'll revisit the full thing in like a decade.